Alicia Fox: Sporadic appearances and departure (2021–2023)

 After more than a year of inactivity, Fox was advertised as a legend for the January 4, 2021, episode of Raw Legends Night where she was seen backstage with Angel Garza and wrestling legend Mickie James and later at the main event as a spectator with several other Legends.
 A few weeks later, she made a surprise return at the number 21 entry at the Royal Rumble, where she also pinned an interfering R-Truth to win the 24/7 Championship, becoming the first-ever female African American 24/7 Champion as well as the third Superstar, after Triple H and Ric Flair, to win a Championship during a Royal Rumble match.
 Truth immediately won the title back from Fox after she was eliminated by Mandy Rose, and was subsequently chased by her and other male superstars, who were in pursuit of the Championship.
 In April, she appeared on stage, during the opening of WrestleMania 37 alongside the rest of the active roster.

 Fox returned once again at the number 21 spot the following year in the 2022 Royal Rumble as a surprise entry, lasting over six minutes.
 She was eliminated, following a brief Team Bella reunion, by Nikki Bella.

 During an interview with Athletes Voices in early 2023, Crawford stated that she was still signed with WWE, however on May 1, 2023, Crawford confirmed that she is no longer working for WWE in her social media accounts ending her 17-year tenure with the company.

+Return under TNA umbrella (2025–present)

+In September 2025, Crawford, under her real name, appeared on an NXT taping as part of the TNA invasion leading up to NXT vs. TNA Showdown.
+Although she was not selected by Santino Marella to compete in the event, she participated a week later in the Halloween Havoc No. 1 Contender’s Battle Royal, where she was eliminated by Jordynne Grace, thus marking her first WWE match since 2022.